wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 limits\\eps\\timeframe
 ^^^^^^^^^^^^^^^^^^^^^^

-A positive number expressed in seconds, that indicate the time period where the events per second processed are increased and restored.
+A positive number expressed in seconds that indicates the time period where the events per second processed are increased and restored.

 +--------------------+-------------------------------------+
 | **Default value**  | 10                                  |